Towards an Adaptive Social Game-Playing Robot: An Offline Reinforcement Learning-Based Framework: Introduction

 Offline RL has gained attention as a practical alternative to online RL.
 It has been used in various applications such as controlling navigation for omni-wheeled robots \cite{amarasiri_investigating_2024} and developing effective and safer insulin dosing policies for blood glucose control \cite{emerson_offline_2023}.
 Unlike online RL, which depends on extensive real-time exploration, offline RL enables policy learning entirely from pre-collected datasets.
-This makes it particularly well-suited for HRI, where arbitrary exploration can be unsafe, costly, or risk undermining user trust.
-By leveraging logged interaction data, offline RL allows robots to develop adaptive response policies while avoiding the inefficiencies and trial-and-error learning risks with human participants.
+This makes it well-suited for HRI, where arbitrary exploration can be unsafe, costly, or risk undermining user trust.
+By leveraging logged interaction data, offline RL enables robots to develop adaptive response policies while avoiding the inefficiencies and trial-and-error risks associated with user interactions.
 Recent studies (e.g., \cite{hong_multimodal_2020, tielman_adaptive_2014, khabbaz_adaptive_2019, ahmad_emotion_2022}) have explored emotion-aware HRI; however, the field lacks a comprehensive framework for systematically developing and evaluating offline RL policies tailored to emotionally adaptive social robots.

-In this work, we present a novel application of offline RL to overcome the limitations of online RL in training social robots, enabling emotion-adaptive behavior from limited data.
-We propose a framework for benchmarking offline RL algorithms under data-scarce conditions, using a game-playing scenario as a structured yet socially rich testbed that elicits diverse emotions while posing minimal risk.
-The framework processes multimodal user signals to generate adaptive responses.
-Moreover, we introduce and analyze a multimodal HRI dataset to assess whether learned policies can produce high state–action values within conservative bounds when deployed from the initial state distribution.
-Our contributions include a comprehensive analysis of algorithm performance on a multimodal HRI and a discussion of the lessons learned for developing robust and adaptive policies.
-This work establishes a baseline for a challenging new domain, demonstrating how offline RL can bridge the gap between theoretical research and practical HRI applications.
+In this paper, we present a novel system for an adaptive social game-playing robot using an offline RL approach.
+We aim to establish a baseline for developing safe, adaptive social robots that learns from pre-collected data without risking poor user experiences during training.
+Our primary contributions are:

+\begin{itemize} \item A multimodal offline RL framework that converts complex user signals into an RL state-space.
+We used a game-playing scenario as a structured yet socially rich testbed that elicits diverse emotions while posing minimal risk.

+\item A comparative study determining which offline RL algorithms are the most robust to hyperparameter choices and the least prone to overestimation or underestimation under data-scarce conditions.
+The findings inform the selection of stable and reliable algorithms for future social robotics settings. \end{itemize}